alf45tar/PedalinoMini-Case-1/README.md

 The scope of this project is to create a case for PedalinoMini.
 The main golas are:

 - Printable with a 3D printer
-- Using standard on-the-shelf components
+- Using standard off-the-shelf components
 - Easy to assembly
 - Look nice